HenryLange/fantasy-nhl-optimizer/_posts/2025-09-21-week-three.md

 ### Goalie Projections
-I couldn’t do the same thing for goalies that I did with players since even the best goalies don’t play 82 games.
+I couldn’t do the same thing for goalies that I did with players, since even the best goalies don’t play 82 games.
 If I averaged each goalie’s fantasy points and scaled that amount by 82, it wouldn’t be a good predictor of the points they’d get this season.
 I made **2 measures** for goalies to overcome this.
-First, I made one I just called a projection, but it was just **the number of fantasy points they got the year prior.** This is probably the closest I would get with a prediction given the randomness of the position.
+First, I made one I just called a projection, but it was just **the number of fantasy points they got the year prior.** This is probably the closest I would get with a prediction, given the randomness of the position.
 The other thing I did to measure was just **find the average fantasy points per game for each goalie and not scale it at all.** Theoretically, this would be a good way to find which goalies did the best when it came to getting fantasy points.

 ---